 Research Shows Chiropractic Helps With Neck Pain and Headaches

-For many years, people with neck and headache pain in Tallahassee, FL have been helped by the chiropractic adjustments of Florida Wellness & Rehabilitation Centers.
+For many years, patients with neck and headache pain in Tallahassee, FL have been helped by the chiropractic adjustments of Florida Wellness & Rehabilitation Centers.
 Our experience is backed up by a recent review done in Canada that found that non-surgical, non-drug solutions are the best choice for neck and headache pain.

 Past studies have shown that chiropractic is effective and safe for neck pain and many other health conditions.

-We Can Help People Find Comfort From Neck Pain and Headaches
+We Can Help Patients Find Comfort From Neck Pain and Headaches

-If you're suffering from neck pain or headaches, Florida Wellness & Rehabilitation Centers and our staff are here to help you heal.
+If you're suffering from neck pain or headaches, Florida Wellness & Rehabilitation Centers and our staff are here to help you recover.
 Give our Tallahassee, FL office a call today at (305) 246-0056 for an appointment today.

 Varatharajan S, Ferguson B, Chrobak K, et al. Are non-invasive interventions effective for the management of headaches associated with neck pain?
 An update of the Bone and Joint Decade Task Force on Neck Pain and Its Associated Disorders by the Ontario Protocol for Traffic Injury Management (OPTIMa) Collaboration.
 European Spine Journal 2016; February 6:1-29.

-There are many different kinds of headache, but one of the most common types is known as "cervicogenic headache," or those that start in your neck.
+There are many different kinds of headache, but one of the most common types is known as "cervicogenic headache," or those that originate in your neck.

 A study was conducted involving 80 participants who reported experiencing at least five cervicogenic headaches during the prior three months.
-The goal was to see how effective chiropractic care was for this type of head pain, as well as to ascertain the number of treatment sessions necessary to achieve a positive effect.
+The goal was to discover how effective chiropractic was for this type of head pain, as well as to ascertain the number of treatment sessions necessary to achieve a positive effect.

 The patients were split into four separate groups, so that each group was similar in age, gender, number of cervicogenic headaches, and their intensity.
 Of the four groups, two engaged in chiropractic treatments and two received light massage.
-Furthermore, one group assigned to each treatment received eight sessions and the other group received twice that amount.
+Furthermore, one group assigned to each treatment received eight sessions and the other patients received twice that amount.

-Each person was assessed based on head pain, neck pain, and disability prior to the study and 12 and 24 weeks after treatment was complete.
+Each patient was assessed based on head pain, neck pain, and disability prior to the study and 12 and 24 weeks after treatment was complete.
 The researchers found that those who received chiropractic as opposed to massage reported fewer headaches at the conclusion of the study.
 Furthermore, improvements were maintained when checked six months after treatment ended.

-We Can Help Clients Find Comfort From Head Pain
+We Can Help Patients Find Relief From Head Pain

 Florida Wellness & Rehabilitation Centers has helped many patients who were suffering from headaches in our Tallahassee, FL office.
 Call us today at (305) 246-0056 for more information or for an appointment.